lambda-feedback/user-documentation/docs/teacher/reference/latex_functionality.md

 Special attention is required when formatting $\LaTeX$ which, although it is formatted using standard markdown (i.e. delimited by the `$` for 'inline formulas', and `$$` for an equation environment), must use a subset of $\LaTeX$ in order to compile for both outputs.
 This sometimes requires a compromise by the author.

-## The milkdown editor
+## The Lexdown editor

-All content in Lambda Feedback is stored as markdown (ASCII content), however it is always input/edited using the [milkdown](https://milkdown.dev/online-demo) editor.
-This editor has the advantage of providing live interactive previews of content, including $\LaTeX$ via katex.
+All content in Lambda Feedback is stored as markdown (ASCII content), input/edited using our Lexdown editor.
+The editor has a preview mode providing live interactive previews of content, including $\LaTeX$ via katex, and a raw markdown mode.

 ## Web requirements: katex